ABITIBI ROYALTIES: UPDATE ON CANADIAN MALARTIC MINE ROYALTIES

-Val-d'Or, Québec, February 20th, 2018 – Abitibi Royalties Inc. (RZZ-TSX-V: "Abitibi Royalties" or the "Company") is pleased to provide an update on the Company's net smelter royalties ("NSR") at the Canadian Malartic Mine, Canada's largest gold mine, near Val-d'Or, Québec.
+Val-d’Or, Québec, September 10th, 2019 – Abitibi Royalties Inc. (RZZ-TSX-V, ATBYF-OTC-Nasdaq Intl: “Abitibi Royalties” or the “Company”) is pleased to provide an update on the Company’s net smelter royalties (“NSR”) at the Canadian Malartic Mine, Canada’s largest gold mine, near Val-d’Or, Québec.

 Royalties at Canadian Malartic Mine